-When you’re looking to buy a new car, part of your research process is likely figuring out what type of loan you should get.
-Determine how much you can save by comparing loan amounts and interest rates between car loans and personal loans.
-Our guide will explain the differences and help you work out how much you could save by opting for one instead of the other.
+When you’re looking to buy a new car, part of your research process always involves determining what type of loan you should get.
+By comparing loan amounts and interest rates between car loans and personal loans, you can get a good idea of how much a loan will cost.
+Both have their benefits, so weigh your options carefully before committing to a lender.

-What’s the difference between a car loan and a personal loan?
+What’s the difference between a personal loan and a car loan?

 - Unsecured.
-While car loans are typically secured, personal loans are unsecured and don’t require collateral.
-This means it relies on your credit and usually has a higher interest rate than a car loan.
+Personal loans are typically unsecured and don’t require collateral.
+Lenders rely on your credit and financial situation to determine if they should lend to you.
+But because they aren’t secured, they usually have a higher interest rate than car loans.

 - Shorter application.
 Since you won’t need to provide collateral, personal loans tend to have shorter applications.
 You’ll simply list the general purpose of the loan when you apply.